Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 We trace keening back to its earliest echoes in pre-Christian times.
 Through ancient myth and oral tradition, we encounter what is remembered as the first caoine—the first lament on this island—a cry of grief woven into Ireland’s spiritual and cultural life.
 As mná caoine, their voices and movements carried profound authority, helping to guide the deceased from the realm of the living into that of the ancestors.

-Though these traditions have largely fallen silent, their echoes remain—in story, in memory, and perhaps in something still felt within us.
+Though these traditions have largely fallen silent, their echoes remain—in story, in memory through the songs, and perhaps in something still felt within us.
 This course invites you to listen for those echoes, and to consider what they might offer us now in meeting grief, loss, and the thresholds of our own lives.

 The Heart of This Course